rossigee/wordpress-cd/README.md

 During the `setup` stage, drivers will need to obtain the datasets to be used for testing.
 Typically, there are juts two datasets:

 * a gzipped SQL dump of a WordPress instance, and
-* a gzipped tar file containing the sites 'wp-content/uploads' folder.
+* a gzipped tar file containing the sites `wp-content/uploads` folder.

 How organisations prefer to make this data available at runtime will be determined by the 'dataset' class that the driver is configured to use.
 A 'dataset' is implemented as a `BaseDataSet` subclass.

 ### FileDataSet

+(NOTE: This dataset is not ready yet)

 If the datasets are to be made available as files to the test script at run-time (i.e. the script is run in the repo root, and the dump files are managed in the repo), then the `FileDateSet` class should be used.
 It will expect the files to exist in the current working directory, and be named specifically.
 Otherwise, the following environment variables can be used to override the settings.